Replace and Upgrade Electrical Outlets

 You might consider upgrading existing outlets to modern GFCI (ground fault circuit interrupter) versions.
 You might have seen these with the “Reset” and “Test” buttons on the plate.

 There are also tamper-proof outlets for child safety, 4-outlet receptacles for entertainment centers or similar needs.
 In addition, we can install self-testing GI outlets to provide an added level of safety.
 These have a thinner profile than traditional outlets and added safety could become the standard.
-Upgrading outlets can make your home both safer and add convenience and expanded functionality.
+Upgrading electrical outlets can make your home both safer and add convenience and expanded functionality.

 Trusted Electricians